 Ohio Educators with Military Connections

-License Assistance for Active-Duty Personnel, Veterans and Military Spouses
+Assistance for Service Members, Veterans and Military Spouses

-The Ohio Department of Education and Workforce understands the value that military veterans and their spouses bring to Ohio’s PK-12 classrooms.
+The Ohio Department of Education and Workforce understands the value that military individuals bring to Ohio’s PK-12 classrooms.
+The Ohio Military Veteran Educators program assists service members, veterans and their spouses in starting a career in education.

 Prepare for the Licensure Application